Meet the DASA Team

 Jenny has been working for DASA since 2000 and has a degree in Special Education from Southwest Missouri State.
 She and her husband have three children.
 Jenny is currently the head coach for the Level 6 gymnastic team at GymQuarters Gymnastics.
 In addition to serving DASA through business operations, Jenny is also the Event Chair for the annual Sportacular Evening Dinner Auction.

-Please contact Jenny for any business and payment-related information for DASA programming and fundraisers at email@example.com.
+Please contact Jenny for any business and payment-related information for DASA programming and fundraisers and for an information regarding Volunteer Opportunities at firstname.lastname@example.org.

 Meghan Morgan, MSW